HarshitKaushik/java-cheat-sheet/README.md

 //To change the order of printing and passing of arguments, argument index can be used System.out.printf("%3$.1f %2$s %1$d", 123, "Test", 123.4); //prints 123.4 Test 123

-//format method has the same behavior as printf method System.out.format("%5.2f", 1234.5678); //prints 1234.57
+//format method has the same behaviour as printf method System.out.format("%5.2f", 1234.5678); //prints 1234.57
 ```
 ### String Buffer & String Builder